AguaClara/Textbook/Reactor Characteristics/Reactor_Characteristics.rst

  Figure  1-4 Pulse and step input in a plug flow reactor.

 The velocity, U, serves to transform the directional concentration gradient into a temporal concentration gradient.
 In other words, a conservative substance moves with the advective flow of the fluid.
 The solutions to this differential equation for a pulse input and for a step input are shown graphically in Figure 1-4.
-The time for 10\% of the pulse to arrive at the effluent of a PFR is :math:`t^{*}` since all of the pulse arrives at the same time.
+The time for 10\% of the pulse to arrive at the effluent of a PFR is :math:`t^{\star}` since all of the pulse arrives at the same time.

 Flow with Dispersion
 ^^^^^^^^^^^^^^^^^^^^